mbuckler/ReversiblePipeline/README.md

 # ReversiblePipeline

-This is a Matlab implementation of a pre-learned image processing model.
+This is an implementation of a pre-learned camera image processing model.
 A description of the model can be found in "A New In-Camera Imaging Model for Color Computer Vision and its Application" by Seon Joo Kim, Hai Ting Lin,